16 people are interested

-Capital Region Sponsor-A-Scholar inspires and empowers promising students to succeed in high school, college and life.
+Capital Region Sponsor-A-Scholar is a long-term program that works with select, low-income students in Albany, Schenectady and Troy High Schools to help them achieve their goals of a higher education.
 A caring and committed adult can make a significant difference in the life of a student, increasing his or her chance of graduating from high school, completing college and becoming economically self-sufficient.

 About Capital Region Sponsor-A-Scholar

 1218 Central Avenue, Suite 203, Albany, NY 12205, US